Health Insurance Comparison

 Oscar Health Simple Bronze vs. UnitedHealthcare Compass Bronze

-UnitedHealthcare Compass Bronze has a 38%¬†higher monthly premium when compared to Oscar Bronze, however, when it comes to in-network hospital coverage, UnitedHealthcare has more prominent hospitals covered when compared to Oscar.
+UnitedHealthcare Compass Bronze has a 38% higher monthly premium when compared to Oscar Bronze, however, when it comes to in-network hospital coverage, UnitedHealthcare has more prominent hospitals covered when compared to Oscar.
 UnitedHealthcare also offers gym reimbursement where Oscar does not.
-UnitedHealthcare also has a lower deductible when compared to Oscar.
-UnitedHealthcare is the better option because of the gym reimbursement and better hospital coverage.

 Oscar Health Classic Silver vs. UnitedHealthcare Compass Silver- Reviews & Which is best?